-Retail type Convenience (main Convenience (top Comparison goods Bulky goods
+Retail type Convenience (main grocery) Convenience (to up) Comparison goods Bulky goods

-grocery) up)

 % of survey respondents 21.5% 7% 64.5% 57.5%

 who normally shop outside

 Co.
 Meath

-Table 11 below shows that the majority of respondents to the survey who exit the county to do their comparison shopping will primarily visit Blanchardstown, Drogheda, Dublin City Centre, Liffey Valley and Swords.
+Table 10 below shows that the majority of respondents to the survey who exit the county to do their comparison shopping will primarily visit Blanchardstown, Drogheda, Dublin City Centre, Liffey Valley and Swords.